Procedure for Obtaining Off-Site Sewer Easements

 In order for New Castle County to process right-of-way agreements for proposed sanitary sewer facilities which are to be maintained by New Castle County, the sewer design and alignment must be approved by the New Castle County Department of Special Services.

 Once the design is approved, submit right-of-way plats to the New Castle County Right-of-Way Section for agreement preparation.
-Plats must be on an 8-by-1-inch or 8-by-14-inch mylar or vellum reproducible.
+Plats must be on an 8 1/2 by 11-inch or 8 1/2 by 14-inch mylar or vellum reproducible.
 Once the plats are approved, the Right-of-Way Section will prepare the necessary agreements associated with each plat.
 It is the responsibility of the property owner / developer to obtain signatures from the appropriate parties.
 The agreements must be signed by the owner of the property, the grantor, on which the easement is being obtained.
 All signatures must be signed and notarized.
 Any agreements that are not signed, witnessed, and notarized will not be processed.

-Please review the sample plat to ensure you submit the correct required documentation.
+Please review the sample plat (PDF) to ensure you submit the correct required documentation.